geersch/nestjs-getting-started/docs/05-authentication.md

 * `POST /api/quote/calculate`: endpoint to calculate a car insurance quote
 * `GET /api/quote/:id`: endpoint to retrieve a car insurance quote

-When these two endpoints are called users must first signin and then provide the obtained JWT token as a bearer token in the authorization header in the requests.
-But in order to validate the incoming tokens we must implement another strategy.
+When these two endpoints are called users must first sign in and then provide the obtained JWT token as a bearer token in the authorization header in the requests.
+But to validate the incoming tokens we must implement another strategy.
 This time the Passport strategy will not validate a username and password, but rather a JWT token.
-Luckilly Passport also provides a strategy for this, namely the [passport-jwt](https://www.passportjs.org/packages/passport-jwt/) strategy.
+Luckily Passport also provides a strategy for this, namely the [passport-jwt](https://www.passportjs.org/packages/passport-jwt/) strategy.

 Install the package and its type declarations.